Physarum Lab

 Overview

 The physarum lab is a study of the physarum slime mold.
-It was inspired by Entagma’s physarum writeup and Sage Jensen’s physarum simulations.
+It was inspired by Entagma’s physarum writeup and Sage Jenson’s physarum simulations.

 This scene/shot was based off of footage from this video from Journey to the Microcosmos.